A Persistence-Driven Edit Distance for Trees with Abstract Weights: Computing the Edit Distance

 Following ideas found in \cite{TED} and exploiting the properties of editable spaces, we now prove some theoretical results which allow us to recursively split up the problem of finding an optimal mapping between two dendrograms.
 Then, in \Cref{sec:MILP}, we formulate each of the split-up calculations as binary optimization problems, which are then aggregated recursively in a bottom-up fashion in \Cref{sec:bottom_up}·

-Name $T_2$ the only representative without order $2$ vertices inside the equivalence class of $T$.
-One can always suppose that a dendrogram is given without order $2$ vertices.
+Name $T_2$ the only representative without degree $2$ vertices inside the equivalence class of $T$.
+One can always suppose that a dendrogram is given without degree $2$ vertices.
 Thus, for notational convenience, from now on we suppose $T=T_2$ and $T'=T'_2$.
-To help us in the calculations define a particular subset of mappings $M_2(T,T')\subset \Mapp(T,T')$.